03: PLANETARUM

 I wanted to bring out Mars’s red-orange surface created by the large amounts of iron oxide (rust) in its soil, but I also wanted to keep the whites of Mars’s permanent ice caps.
 With Jupiter, I aimed to bring out the saturation of its many bands, which result from the many different chemicals that compose Jupiter and the different velocities of gases and winds in said bands.

 Another exciting feature of Jupiter are its four bright moons!
-Because the brightness of the moons is much smaller than the brightness of Jupiter, we have to adjust the brightness of our image to view the moons, eliminating any detail on Jupiter:
+Because the moons are much dimmer than Jupiter itself, we have to adjust the brightness of our image to view the moons, eliminating any detail on Jupiter:

 Notice how Io is yellower than the other moons – this is due to the large amounts of sulfur across Io’s surface!